AadharSharma7/ECE143-Final-Project/README.md

 ```shell
 conda install <package>
 ```
-where <package> is the third-party package the user wants to install.
+where "package" is the third-party package the user wants to install.

 # Running the code